moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_task.md

 | **name**       | String(255)                                               | Task type name<br>`+Required when replying` `+Required when creating`  |
 | **stateType**  | Enum                                                      | State type<br>`+Required when replying`                               |

+The **color** field is passed to the API as an integer consisting of 4 bytes.
+Because color is transmitted in the ARGB color space, each byte is responsible for its own color respectively: 1 - for transparency, 2 - for red, 3 - for green, 4 - for blue.
+Each byte takes values from 0 to 255 as well as the color in each of color space channels.
+The result of 4 consecutive bytes written the number converted to 10 is the representation of the status color in the JSON API.

+Example: the color `rgb(162, 198, 23)` will match the following value of the `"color" field: 10667543`.

 #### Default list display
 ##### For administrator
 If the current employee has administrator rights, then when requesting a list of tasks, all active (**done** = false) tasks will be displayed to him, like those